-Why would a boy shepherd, on a mission to carry food to his soldier brothers, insert himself into their fight?
-The answer is in verses 28 & 29 where we read that his older brother, Eliab, impugned David's motives with these words: "I know your pride and the insolence of your heart, for you have come down to see the battle." (v.28)

-David replies in verse 29 "Is there not a cause?"
+Why would a shepherd boy, on a mission to carry food to his soldier brothers, insert himself into their fight?
+The answer is in verses 28 & 29 where we read that his older brother, Eliab, impugned David's motives with these words: "I know your pride and the insolence of your heart, for you have come down to see the battle." (v.
+28) David replies in v.
+29 with these powerful words: "Is there not a cause?"
 (NKJV) Remember those words, "Is there not a cause?"
 Those words reveal that David's motive for getting involved was pure.

 What was the "cause" of which David spoke?
 Was it not the preservation and the perpetuation of God's Kingdom Israel?
 Was it not Israel's God and God's Israel being insulted by the heathen Philistines and their champion Goliath?
 Yes!

 When David arrived on the scene we read that the Israeli army was cowering before Goliath and the Philistines.
 Goliath had spewed his venom against Israel in these words: "I defy the armies of Israel this day; give me a man, that we may fight together."
-When Saul and all Israel heard these words of the Philistine, they were dismayed and greatly afraid." (vs.10-11 NKJV) and again in v.
-24 - "And all the men of Israel, when they saw the man, fled from him and were dreadfully afraid."
-(NKJV)
+When Saul and all Israel heard these words of the Philistine, they were dismayed and greatly afraid". (v.10-11 NKJV) "And all the men of Israel, when they saw the man, fled from him and were dreadfully afraid." (v.
+24 NKJV)

 Furthermore, when David walked out to confront Goliath he said, "I come to you in the name of the LORD of hosts, the God of the armies of Israel, whom you have defied." (v.
-45) What is the cause that motivated David?
-It was the cause of righteousness vs. unrighteousness; God's crowd vs. the devil's crowd; God's cause vs. the devil's cause.
+45) What was the cause that motivated David?
+It was the cause of:

+- Righteousness vs. unrighteousness;

+- Truth vs. error;

+- God's crowd vs. the Devil's crowd;

+- God's cause vs. the Devil's cause.